Tax season is stressful enough, but when you add an audit to the mix, it can be even more harrowing.

-There are three different types of audits that the IRS can perform.
+There are several different types of audits that the IRS can perform.
 When it comes to detail, the field audit is the most intricate and intense.

 When you get a field audit, an actual representative from the IRS will visit your home or place of business and examine your records.
 This in-person visit can make the whole process a lot more intense and much more stressful than a different form of an audit.

 You’ll get a visit from an official IRS Revenue Agent who is usually a certified accountant.
 These reps have a solid understanding of the tax laws and undergo specialized training to ensure they’re operating within IRS guidelines.